Skip to main content

 Full End-to-End Example (Vanilla JS + Express)

 onReady fires before OzVault.create() resolves.
-The tokenizer iframe loads concurrently with your fetchWaxKey call, so the onReady callback can fire while await OzVault.create(...) is still pending — meaning vault is undefined inside the callback.
+Vault initialization runs multiple steps in parallel.
+The onReady callback can fire while await OzVault.create(...) is still pending — meaning vault is undefined inside the callback.
 Never reference vault inside onReady.
 Declare your readiness flags before calling create() so they exist when the callback runs.
 See the example below for the correct pattern.

-A complete working example: HTML page with card fields, Express backend with /api/mint-wax and /api/charge routes, and the full tokenize → charge flow.
+A complete working example: HTML page with card fields, Express backend with /api/oz-session and /api/charge routes, and the full tokenize → charge flow.

 Frontend (HTML + JS)